electron-utils/electron-ipc-plus/README.md

 ### ipcPlusM.debug

-Turn on/off the debug code in the module.
+Turn on/off the debug information.
+No use in current version.

 ------